yaml/yamlscript/doc/readme.md

 This is very ALPHA software.

-Some of the features documented here are not yet implemented.
+Some of the features documented here are not yet implemented:

+* YAMLScript REPL
+* Python Port (Very soon)
+* JavaScript Port (after Python)
+* Some functions abaove

 Everything in the test files definitely works. :)